-In Santorini, walk among the white buildings and flower-laden streets before ending your stroll at one of the island’s wineries, where you’ll enjoy a selection of Greek meze and local wines.
+In Santorini, one of the best Greek islands for couples, saunter among the white buildings and flower-laden streets before ending your stroll at one of the island’s wineries, where you’ll enjoy a selection of Greek meze and local wines.

 In Katakolon, head to nearby Olympia, the city where the Olympic Games first originated, then take a private tour at a wine cellar and enjoy a tasting of regional wines.